Fast1-F1/Fast1/README.md

 # Fast1 Formula 1 App

 Seasonally updated Formula 1 races content with races, drivers, and information about races with race results.
 Current standings for drivers and constructors championship.
 Social media posts from official F1 X account.
+Now available for Closed Testing on Google Play Store.
+Soon to be published...

 ## API Reference